- Master of Arts in Women’s, Gender, and Sexuality Studies

 Megan Sinnott, Director of Graduate Studies

 Our MA program offers innovative, interdisciplinary approaches to the study of gender, sexuality, race, class, and nation.
 The Institute for Women’s, Gender, and Sexuality Studies’ cutting edge academic program focuses on three crucial issues: globalization, sexuality, and social change.
-The interests of our five core faculty members span the globe, including the African diaspora, the Arab and Islamic worlds, Latin America, Southeast Asia, and North America, with an emphasis on issues related to globalization, sexualities, and culture, as well as local and transnational articulations of feminism.
+The interests of our five core faculty members span the globe, including the African diaspora, the Arab and Islamic worlds, Latin America, and Southeast Asia, with an emphasis on issues related to globalization, sexualities, and culture, as well as local and transnational articulations of feminism.
 The MA prepares students for doctoral work in Women’s, Gender, and Sexuality Studies and other disciplines, as well as careers in non-profit organizations, the social service sector, the political arena, and private enterprise.
 Some of our students pursue work in creative fields as artists, musicians, poets, journalists, or filmmakers.

 To prepare for these career possibilities, WGSS provides three research options: